“Getting to make a living out of your own creativity… You can’t really ask for much more than that.”

 Rob says there wasn’t one defining moment when the band had clearly arrived.
 He describes it as more of a slow outward spread.
 “And at a certain point, you’ve played everywhere you can in Kingston and you have to start looking elsewhere,” he says.

-At first, ‘elsewhere’ meant nearby cities, such as London, Ontario.
+At first, “elsewhere” meant nearby cities, like London, Ontario.
 Before long, it extended across the border to the United States, and eventually over the pond.
 Rob says one of the band’s most memorable moments was opening for The Rolling Stones in Cologne, Germany.
-Rob and The Hip saw The Stones as a throwback to the early days of English R&B, and tried to mold themselves somewhat in that image.
+He and The Hip saw The Stones as a throwback to the early days of English R&B, and tried to mold themselves somewhat in that image.
 Having the opportunity to win over a crowd that had come to see The Stones was something of a milestone for the Canadian band.

 Today, 28 years since forming, The Hip is still going strong.
 With five artists working closely over nearly three decades, it’s a wonder they’re still making beautiful music together.
 I asked Rob about the songwriting process and how he and his band mates resolve their differences.

 “We certainly do clash over the creative process and I think that’s a good thing,” he says.
 “Generally when we’re writing together, we sit down in a circle and toss ideas out.
 Everyone throws their ideas in and they don’t become hit songs until everyone puts their stamp on them.”

 They rarely resort to a ‘majority rules’ approach, even if it’s four against one.
 “We don’t leave anyone outside,” says Rob.
 “On some level, I think (that process has) slowed our progress as a band, but it’s kept us together as a working unit.”